jestjs/jest/website/versioned_docs/version-22.x/ExpectAPI.md

 ### `.toBeTruthy()`

-Use `.toBeTruthy` when you don't care what a value is, you just want to ensure a value is true in a boolean context.
+Use `.toBeTruthy` when you don't care what a value is and you want to ensure a value is true in a boolean context.
 For example, let's say you have some application code that looks like:

 ```js
 drinkSomeLaCroix();